alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-baz/2020/2020-12-20-permissibility-refuse-marriage-when-there-shari-excuse.md

 publisher: alsalafiyyah.manhaj@gmail.com
 title: It is permissible to refuse marriage when there is a Shar'i excuse
 hijri: '1442-05-05'
-source: Fatawa Shaykh Ibn Baz p.
+source: Fatawa Shaykh Abdul-Aziz Ibn Baz p.
 20/406
 lang: en
 category:
 - marriage